codeslayer-787/reading-notes/201/html-notes.md

 Please refer to chapter7 in the HTML book for more types of input.

 Forms can be grouped by adding a `<fieldset>` element.
 This is useful to make the input options obvious to the user or even stand out a little.

+## Float Vs Flex Layouts

+Float:  Float is the property that displays text to people sort of like newspaper.
+It takes a blocks and places it left or right relative to it's adjacent element.

+Flex:  How do mobile layouts perform well?
+- still handles every container as a separate box.